Drake (musician): Musical style

 Drake is considered to be a pop rap artist.
-While Drake's earlier music primarily spanned hip hop and R&B, his music has delved into pop and trap in recent years.
+While Drake's earlier music primarily spanned hip-hop and R&B, his music has delved into pop and trap since the albums Nothing Was the Same (2013) and Views (2016).
 Additionally, his music has drawn influence from regional scenes, including Jamaican dancehall and UK drill.
 Drake is known for his egotistical lyrics, technical ability, and integration of personal backstory when dealing with relationships with women.
 His vocal abilities have been lauded for an audible contrast between typical hip-hop beats and melody, with sometimes abrasive rapping coupled with softer accents, delivered on technical lyricism.

 His songs often include audible changes in lyrical pronunciation in parallel with his upbringing in Toronto, and connections with Caribbean and Middle Eastern countries which include such phrases as "ting", "touching road", "talkin' boasy" and "gwanin' wassy".
-Most of his songs contain R&B and Canadian hip hop elements, and he combines rapping with singing.
+Most of his songs contain R&B and Canadian hip-hop elements, and he combines rapping with singing.
 He credits his father with the introduction of singing into his rap mixtapes, which have become a staple in his musical repertoire.
-His incorporation of melody into technically complex lyrics was supported by Lil Wayne, and has subsequently been a critically acclaimed component to Drake's singles and albums.
-Drake's style of R&B is characterized by vacant beats and a rap-sung dichotomy, which has also seen incredible mainstream success, spawing several imitators.
+His incorporation of melody into technically complex lyrics was supported by Lil Wayne, and has subsequently been a critical component to Drake's singles and albums.
+Drake's style of R&B is characterized by vacant beats and a rap-sung dichotomy, which has also seen incredible mainstream success, spawning several imitators.

 The lyrical content that Drake deploys is typically considered to be emotional or boastful.
 However, Drake is often revered for incorporating "degrading" themes of money, drug use, and women into newer, idealized contexts, often achieving this through his augmentation of the typical meaning of phrases in which he combines an objective and subjective perspective into one vocal delivery.
-His songs often maintain tension between "pause and pace, tone timbre, and volume and vocal fermata."
-Drake is credited with innovating what has been referred to as "hyper-reality rap", characterized by its focus on themes of celebrity as distinct from the "real world."
+His songs often maintain tension between "pause and pace, tone timbre, and volume and vocal fermata".
+Drake is credited with innovating what has been referred to as "hyper-reality rap", characterized by its focus on themes of celebrity as distinct from the "real world".